agda/agda/doc/user-manual/tools/command-line-options.rst

       Names declared without an accompanying definition.
 :samp:`ModuleDoesntExport`
       Names mentioned in an import statement which are not exported by the module in question.
+:samp:`NotAllowedInMutual`
+      Declarations not allowed in a mutual block.
 :samp:`NotStrictlyPositive`
       Failed strict positivity checks.
 :samp:`OldBuiltin`